How Breast Cancer Support Northland Can Help?

 Breast Cancer Support Northland Volunteer Visitors can give you a call, meet for a coffee or come to an appointment with you, the amount of contact is up to you and your visitor to decide

 The meetings provide an opportunity for women with a present or past breast cancer diagnosis to meet in an informal environment for mutual support and encouragement .
 Even if you have great support from family and friends, keeping in touch with a group of fellow patients add a different perspective and gives you an opportunity to talk openly without feeling like you may upset your loved ones.

-These are held every first and third Thursday morning of the month 9.30am at Mokoba at the Town Basin.
+These are held every second and fourth Thursday morning of the month 9.30am at Mokoba at the Town Basin.
 Come for a cuppa and a chat in a casual relaxed atmosphere.
 Just look for the Pink Flower in the centre of a table.